openxc/vi-firmware/docs/compiling.rst

       statistics over the normal DEBUG output.

 ``BENCHTEST`` - Set to ``1`` to enable write mode on the CAN controllers so
       messages are ACKed.
-SEe the :doc:`testing section </installation/testing>` for more details.
+SEe the :doc:`testing section </testing>` for more details.

-``PLATFORM`` - Select the target :doc:`microcontroller platform </platforms/platforms>`
-   (see the platform specific pages for valid options).

 ``NETWORK`` - By default, TCP output of OpenXC vehicle data is disabled.
 Set this to ``1`` to enable TCP output on boards that have an Network interface (only the chipKIT Max32 right now).

-``BOOTLOADER`` - By default, the firmware is built to run on a microcontroller with a :doc:`bootloader <bootloaders>`, allowing you to update the firmware without specialized hardware.
+``BOOTLOADER`` - By default, the firmware is built to run on a microcontroller with a bootloader (if one is available for the selected platform), allowing you to update the firmware without specialized hardware.
 If you want to build to run on bare-metal hardware (i.e. start at the top of flash memory) set this to ``0``.

 .. note::